ARTH 3002 - Art History Research Project: Digital Curation

 General Course Information

-Course Code ARTH 3002 Course Art History Research Project: Digital Curation Coordinating Unit History Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours Available for Study Abroad and Exchange N Prerequisites At least 12 units of Art History at undergraduate level.
-Assumed Knowledge The course is designed as the capstone for the new art history major.
-Students are expected to have sufficient skills and knowledge developed in the level I, III, and III courses.
-Course Description This capstone course provides students with an opportunity to consolidate and apply advanced art historical knowledge and skills in an independent research project that introduces fundamental methods and theories of art curatorship in a digital context.
+Course Code ARTH 3002 Course Art History Research Project: Digital Curation Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours Available for Study Abroad and Exchange N Prerequisites At least 15 units of Art History & Visual Culture Major courses Assumed Knowledge The course is designed as the capstone for the new Art History major.
+Students are expected to have sufficient skills and knowledge developed in the Level I, III, and III courses.
+Restrictions Available to students undertaking an Art History & Visual Culture Major only Course Description This capstone course provides students with an opportunity to consolidate and apply advanced art historical knowledge and skills in an independent research project that introduces fundamental methods and theories of art curatorship in a digital context.
 Students are equipped to research and interpret (old master and new media) works of art held in local museum and gallery collections or examine public art and street art encountered in Adelaide.
 The research project is developed throughout semester with a combination of on campus seminars, individual supervision, structured learning modules on Canvas, and culminates in an online exhibition and accompanying catalogue essay.
 The course enables students to apply art historical skills and use appropriate technological tools in the context of real world visual arts vocations.

 Course Coordinator: Dr Lisa Mansfield